 This is the first roadblock (couldn’t resist!) most travellers hit when it comes to Iceland road signs.
 Most Iceland road signs are in Icelandic with very few exclusions.
 Luckily, road signs aren’t meant to be cryptic enigmas, but rather as blunt and straightforward as possible.
 This entails that you don’t have to be worried about how to read road signs in Iceland, as they will have accompanying pictures and be easily understood.

 If you are in Iceland on holiday, you need to remember that the metric system is used here and thus, kilometers are the name of the game.
+Bear in mind, there is a difference between European vs American cars.
 Some European cars will have both mph and km/h on their speedometer, so just remember to check the right one when driving.

 How to Read Road Signs in Iceland